ravikiranbvn/devwatch/README.md

 **devwatch** is a lightweight Linux device observability tool written in Rust.

-It maps:
+**Think: `lsof` + `htop`, but for Linux devices**

+## 🧠 Why devwatch?

+Linux provides excellent tools for observing systems:

-- Processes → opened file descriptors
+- Processes → `top`, `htop`
+- Files → `lsof`

+But there is no simple way to answer:

+- Which process is using my GPU?
+- Who opened `/dev/video0`?
+- Which application is interacting with hardware devices?

+**devwatch fills this gap.**

+It bridges:

+- `/proc` → processes
-- File descriptors → `/dev` device nodes
+- `/dev` → device nodes
-- Device nodes → `/sys` (kernel metadata)
+- `/sys` → kernel metadata (drivers, subsystems)

-This helps you understand how software interacts with hardware and kernel subsystems in real time.
+So you can clearly understand how software interacts with hardware and kernel subsystems in real time.

 ---

 ## ✨ Features

 - Process → device mapping via `/proc`
-- `/dev` → `/sys/class` resolution
+- `/dev` → `/sys` resolution using device numbers
-- Subsystem detection (drm, input, sound, etc.)
+- Subsystem detection (e.g., `drm`, `input`, `sound`)
-- Driver detection (with parent traversal)
+- Driver detection with parent traversal
 - Device classification:
   - `physical`
   - `virtual`
   - `pseudo`
-- Works across:
+- Cross-platform support:
   - x86 Linux
   - Raspberry Pi
   - Embedded Linux platforms (MPSoC, i.MX, etc.)